-- · Minimum up and down times
+- Minimum up and down times

-- · Start-up costs
+- Start-up costs

 - · Minimum stable load

 Since the start-up of individual units is not considered anymore, it is not useful to disaggrate them in the optimisation.
 All units of a similar technology, fuel and zone are merged into a single unit using the equations proposed in the previous sections.
+This formulation is used in the Mid-term hydrothermal coordination.

-5.6 Implementation and interface
+5.7 Implementation and interface